sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

 development processes.
 In many environments, DTAP is synonymous with "infrastructure operations" and that's a wrong approach.
-Operations-oriented teams (like *Site Reliability Engineers (SREs)*), development-oriented teams and DevOps teams all have the same benefits from DTAP.
+Operations-oriented teams (like *Site Reliability Engineers (SREs)*), development-oriented teams, and DevOps teams all have the same benefits from DTAP.

 Some might state that an acceptance environment is no longer suitable in